Philly Roller Derby: WFTDA competition

 Beginning in 2013, the WFTDA moved to a divisional system instead of geographic for playoff tournaments, and he Liberty Belles qualified for the 2013 Women's Flat Track Derby Association Division 1 playoff tournament in Richmond, Virginia, at which they finished in second place with a 253-210 loss to Texas.
 At that year's Championships in Milwaukee, Philly lost in the opening round to Windy City Rollers, 221-174.
 After finishing third at the 2014 Division 1 tournament in Charleston, the Liberty Belles lost to Denver Roller Dolls in the opening round of Championships, 148-139.
 In 2015, Philly missed WFTDA Championships for the first time since 2007, by finishing in fourth place at the Division 1 Playoff in Dallas with a 178-154 loss to Rat City Rollergirls of Seattle.
 Philly had a repeat result in 2016 with a second consecutive day 3 loss to Rat City at the Vancouver Division 1 tournament, 134-114, to again finish in fourth place and miss Championships.
 At the 2017 Division 1 tournament in Dallas, Philly won their opening game against Arizona Roller Derby 163-108.
 After losing their quarterfinal to Victorian Roller Derby League, Philly finished their weekend by winning their consolation round game against Santa Cruz Derby Girls 156-106.

 In 2018, Philly qualified for WFTDA Playoffs as the eighth seed in A Coruña, Spain, and opened their weekend by defeating Stockholm Roller Derby by a score of 204-154.
 For the second year in a row, Philly ended their weekend in the consolation round against Santa Cruz, this time losing by a score of 186-139.

 In 2019, Philly qualified for WFTDA Playoffs as the third seed in Seattle, and opened their weekend by defeating London Roller Derby by a score of 199-121.
 For the second game Philly took on second seed Montreal Roller Derby, losing 181-147.
 Philly defeated Crime City Rollers by a score of 156-104 to win the bronze medal, qualifying for WFTDA Championships for the first time since 2014.
 At the 2019 WFTDA International Championships in Montreal, Canada, Philly Liberty Belles opened their weekend by defeating eighth-seeded Texas Rollergirls by a score of 136-114.
 For the second game Philly took on top seed Rose City Rollers, losing 205-50.
 For the third game Philly took on sixth seed Montreal Roller Derby, losing 135-115.

 The 2020 WFTDA season was cancelled due to COVID-19.

+Following the cancellation of the 2020 WFTDA season due to the COVID-19 pandemic, competitive play remained limited throughout 2021 as leagues gradually returned to training and competition under revised health and safety guidelines.
+The Women's Flat Track Derby Association introduced updated return-to-play recommendations and delayed traditional rankings and playoff structures while member leagues rebuilt rosters and resumed sanctioned games.